produceconsumerobot/MindSetBTViewer/README.txt

 Hit Run.
 If you want to record data, press the green record button.
 You must have write privileges in your processing directory or change the directory specified in MindSetBTViewer.pde.
 You may change the y-scale of the individual plots using the "*2" and "/2" buttons or in the user-variable section of the code.

-If you haven’t already, put the MindSet on your head and try to get a good EEG signal.
+If you havenï¿½t already, put the MindSet on your head and try to get a good EEG signal.
 Look for low background noise in the Raw EEG and low ErrorRates as seen in the top panel of "signal_quality.jpg".
 Note how you can clearly see eyeblinks on a low noise background indicating a a high quality signal in the top panel, while in the lower two panels it is not possible to distinguish eyeblinks from background noise.
 Many times you will get a good signal very quickly, but depending on several factors it can take as much as 30 seconds or more for the MindSet to settle into a good signal.
 To speed up that process it can be quite helpful to dab your forehead and ear with some salt water (1/4 teaspoon of salt in a cup of water works).